bernardjbs/where-to-watch/README.md

 # Further Implementation

-markup : * A panel to switch between review websites to compare how different sources to reduce perceived bias.
+* A panel to switch between review websites to compare how different sources to reduce perceived bias.
 * Access to all cast members and a panel to assort their movies based on popularity, date, and/or ratings.
 * A single page dynamic workflow, shifting information based on user selection criteria.

 # Installation